 and innovative sound artists of Portugal.
 Known for his lyrical tone on

 the double bass, Bica has the rare ability to write melodies that essentially

 Among the several musical projects he leads along with various theatre, film and dance projects, his trio AZUL with Frank Möbus and Jim Black has become his showcase as a bass player and composer.

-“Things About” (2011) is Azul's fifth album celebrating this Portuguese-German-American band's 15th anniversary.
+“More Than This” (2016) is Azul's sixth album celebrating this Portuguese-German-American band's 20th anniversary.
 “It is an achievement in itself that Carlos Bica and his trio Azul — with Frank Möbus and Jim Black — have never produced a less than extraordinary recording...
-In each edition the band seems to reborn, and after “Believer”, here are Bica, Möbus and Black again, with fresh ideas, a renovated drive and a deeper poetic feeling...
-"Things About" is the most recent and probably the most perfect of Carlos Bica album's with his trio Azul.”
+In each edition the band seems to reborn, and after “Things About”, here are Bica, Möbus and Black again, with fresh ideas, a renovated drive and a deeper poetic feeling...
+“More Than This” is the most recent and probably the most perfect of Carlos Bica album's with his trio Azul.”
 (O Expresso)

 In October 2005 Bor Land Records released "Single", Carlos Bica's first bass solo CD.
 This album was recorded at the Radio Berlin-Brandenburg Studios and was nominated by the music magazine "Blitz" as one of the best albums of the year in Portugal.